dendronhq/dendron-site/vault/dendron.topic.seeds.md

 Note that seeds differ from [[pods|dendron.topic.pod]] in that they help you ingest content from external sources from content that you might have no control over.
 Pods help you import/export your content between various platforms.

+You can see an example of a published seeded vault [here](https://aws.dendron.so/).

 # Using a seed

 - NOTE: currently, seeds are only available using the [[dendron-cli|dendron.related.dendron-cli]]